Live Dealer Roulette: The Ultimate Human Experience

 |---|---|---|---|

-| Lightning Roulette | Evolution | Random multipliers up to 500x on straight-up bets | 2.70% |
+| Lightning Roulette | Evolution | Random multipliers up to 500× on straight-up bets | 2.70% |

-| Quantum Roulette | Playtech | Quantum Boosts multiply wins up to 500x | 2.70% |
+| Quantum Roulette | Playtech | Quantum Boosts multiply wins up to 500× | 2.70% |

 | Immersive Roulette | Evolution | Slow-motion ball replay from multiple angles | 2.70% |

-| Dual Play Roulette | Evolution | Online players join a table in a real land-based casino | 2.70% |
+| Dual Play Roulette | Evolution | Online players join a real land-based table | 2.70% |

 | Crypto Live Tables | Various | Bitcoin/ETH deposits, faster withdrawals, anonymous play | 2.70% |

-| Auto Roulette | Evolution / Pragmatic | No dealer — automated wheel with faster spin cycles | 2.70% |
+| Auto Roulette | Evolution / Pragmatic | No dealer, automated wheel, faster spin cycles | 2.70% |

-Live Dealer vs RNG — Which Is Better?
+Live Dealer vs RNG, Which Is Better?

 Both formats are fair when operated by licensed casinos.
 The difference is experience, not odds.